-Smarter iron absorption
+Controlled iron absorption

 The benefits of being different

-Fewer and milder side effects
+Fewer side effects

-In fact, these side effects from ferrous salts can be so frequent, that some people may avoid iron supplements for this reason.
+In fact, these side effects from ferrous salts can be so frequent, that some people may avoid taking iron supplements for this reason.

-Taking Maltofer® with food
+Taking Maltofer with food

 When taking an iron supplement, it is important to check the amount of elemental iron per dose.

-Many supplements containing iron have only small amounts of elemental iron per dose.
+Many supplements containing iron only have small amounts of elemental iron per dose.
 Hence, your current iron supplement may not be delivering enough iron for your needs.

-Iron and iron deficiency
+What is iron deficiency

 Iron deficiency can also be caused by a number of different disease conditions – these can lead to increased iron loss or inadequate use of iron.
-Too little iron in the body can have serious consequences ranging from physical and mental fatigue to impaired quality of life.
+Too little iron in the body can have serious consequences, ranging from physical and mental fatigue to impaired quality of life.

 Across the globe, iron deficiency is the most common nutritional deficiency, affecting an estimated 2 billion people.